mulesoft-catalyst/metrics-toolkit/README.md

 # Metrics Framework
 The metrics framework is a Mule application intended to collect, aggregate and load platform metrics into different visualization systems; providing out of the box integrations and visualization options, including useful dashboards and charts.
+[This is an UNLICENSED software, please review the considerations] (UNLICENSED.md).
+If you need assistance for extending this, contact MuleSoft Professional Services

 ## Features
 - Compact Mule application (1 single application)